arlogy/jsu/doc/jsu_common.md

 ## JsuCmn.isCssColor(value)

-Returns `CSS.supports('color', value)` if `CSS.supports` is set, or `false` otherwise.
-Note that this function returns `false` in two cases: CSS color checking is not available or `value` is not a CSS color.
+Returns `CSS.supports('color', value)` if `CSS.supports` is set, or `null` otherwise.
+Note that this function returns a boolean value only when CSS color is available, otherwise it returns `null`.
 For this reason, sometimes you might want to use `JsuCmn.isCssColorOrString()` instead, so that `value` is not rejected just because color checking is not available.

 ## JsuCmn.isCssColorOrString(value)

-Returns `JsuCmn.isCssColor(value) || JsuCmn.isString(value)`.
+Returns `JsuCmn.isCssColor(value)` if not null, or `JsuCmn.isString(value)` otherwise.

 ## JsuCmn.copyPropsNoCheck(propNames, fromObj, toObj)